-Charter Hall Direct Property is part of Charter Hall Group and is one of Australia's leading direct property fund managers.
-We have a strong track record managing unlisted property funds and syndicates since 1995.
+The Manager is part of Charter Hall Group and is one of Australia's leading direct property fund managers.
+We have a strong track record managing unlisted property funds since 1995.
 Our products are consistently highly rated by external research groups and our skilled and motivated team utilises their industry experience and passion to deliver sustainable returns for our investors, with a focus on outperformance of fund benchmarks.